How to Automate Invoices in Airtable (with Typeflow)

 Save your template in Google Docs with a clear name like "Invoice Template".

-Step 3: Connect Typeflow to Your Airtable Base
+Connect TypeFlow to Your Airtable Base

-If not already done, Now it's time to connect Typeflow to your Airtable base:
+If not already done, Now it's time to connect TypeFlow to your Airtable base:

-1. Sign in to your Typeflow account
+1. Sign in to your TypeFlow account

 2. Visit this link to integrate Airtable with Typeflow: Integrate Airtable with Typeflow